DE

 herr eich

-My way in came through the classical commentarial tradition.
 Dr. Alok Kanojia's lectures on Vedic psychology were the first access I found.
 What followed was an intensive period of study: Vedic psychology at the Jiva Institute.
 Edwin Bryant's translation of the Yoga Sūtras — all 598 pages.
 A study group I founded to work through the text week by week, Sūtra by Sūtra.
-And finally a course at the Oxford Centre for Hindu Studies.
+And finally Sanskrit at the Oxford Centre for Hindu Studies.

 None of this makes me a scholar.
-What it gave me is something different: the ability to sit down with a Sūtra and work my way to understanding it.
-To grasp what Patañjali has to say about the human mind and consciousness.
+What it gave me is something different: the ability to sit down with a scripture and work my way to understanding it.
+To grasp what it has to say about the human mind and consciousness.

 • Leading weekly Yoga Sūtras study group (ongoing, since October 2025)